shivasiddharth/GassistPi-Documentation/docs/customization.rst

 Pushbutton to Stop Music/Radio Playback and for Muting the Microphone
 ---------------------------------------------------------------------

-..note::  Default GPIO for the pushbutton is BCM GPIO23.
+.. note::  Default GPIO for the pushbutton is BCM GPIO23.
 If you want to change the pins, change it in the config.yaml file.

 Connect a pushbutton between GPIO23 and Ground.
 Single press mutes microphone and double press stops music streaming.